EDIUS-Editor/PySceneDetect_To_EDIUS/README.md

 3. **Download and Install FFMPEG FFPROBE**
    The simplest way to install FFMPEG on Windows is to use a package manager like Chocolaty https://www.youtube.com/watch?v=EXOtQPf4s0I or without Chocolaty watch this video https://www.youtube.com/watch?v=JR36oH35Fgg
 4. **Download My Python Files**
-   Download PySceneDetect_GUI.py, PySceneDetect_CSV_to_JSON.py and JSON_to_EDIUS_FCP7XML.py scripts to a folder on your system drive
+   Download GUI files PySceneDetect_GUI.py, and JSON_to_EDIUS_FCP7XML.py or my NEW command line script CMD_SceneDetect_to_EDIUS_FCP7XML.py to a folder on your system drive

 ### Usage

 **Caution**
 Please try to understand what the script does, and keep in mind I'm not a programmer so there could be bugs.
-The script works Ok for me but there could be a risk of the script corrupting your video files, so always back up before trying the script.
+The script works Ok for me but there might be a risk of the script corrupting your video files, so always back up before trying the script.

 1. **PySceneDetect_GUI_JSON**
    Run the PySceneDetect_GUI.py script by double-clicking on the file.
 The GUI and CMD window should open.
 They might appear on top of each other, you can move them side-by-side but not after running the script.
 Use the interface to select the video file and configure the settings.
 Click "Start" to begin the scene detection process.
 PySceneDetect will output a scene cut data in a CSV file and the script will generate the JSON file with metadata.
 A message box will display "FINISHED" when done, and the GUI will close.